frontendweekly/virga/11ty/posts/2020-04-30-creating-plugins-for-eleventy.md

 And this is how a plugin might be "imported" from an "external repository".

-I've read some of plugins' code but I didn't know why I want to do `addPluin()` when you could do `addFilter()` or `addTransform()`?
+I've read some of the plugins' code, but I didn't know why I want to do `addPluin()` when you could do `addFilter()` or `addTransform()`?

 [`eleventy-plugin-blog-tools`](https://github.com/brob/eleventy-plugin-blog-tools) by Bryan Robinson offers 5 shortcodes, 2 filters and 1 collection as a plugin and I can import all by doing `addPluin()` which is handy for sure.

 And I could do that by setting up `.eleventy.js` as I would normally do in Eleventy.
 Now I see what makes a plugin a plugin.

-I've already have 4 packages ported to MOLLE and I've published each packages but those packages don't have `.eleventy.js`.
+I've already had 4 packages ported to MOLLE, and I've published each packages, but those packages don't have `.eleventy.js`.
 I should have come to that realization before publishing packages, however I have a good idea to save my mistake.

 Published packages are going to stay as there are.
 Just packages.
 But I can import them individually if I want.